AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 How to use this profit margin calculator

-1. Enter your revenue and cost of goods sold to calculate gross margin.
+1. Enter revenue and cost of goods sold to calculate gross margin.

 2. Add operating expenses (rent, wages, software, insurance) to calculate net margin.

-3. Use the markup converter to switch between margin and markup percentages — useful when setting prices or quoting jobs.
+3. Use the markup converter to switch between margin and markup percentages.

 What is a good gross margin for an Australian business?

-It depends heavily on your industry.
-Wholesale distribution: 15–30%.
-Light manufacturing: 25–40%.
-Food manufacturing: 20–35%.
-Construction: 15–25%.
-Software/SaaS: 60–80%.
-Compare your gross margin against peers in your sector rather than using a single universal benchmark.
-If your margin is significantly below the range for your industry, start by examining your largest supplier invoices — volume discounts, better payment terms, or supplier consolidation can move the dial quickly.
+It depends on the industry.
+Wholesale distribution: 15-30%.
+Manufacturing: 25-40%.
+Construction: 15-25%.
+Software: 60-80%.
+If your margin is significantly below the range for your sector, start by examining your largest supplier invoices.
+Volume discounts, better payment terms, or supplier consolidation can improve gross margin.

 Is margin calculated before or after GST?

-Always calculate margin on GST-exclusive figures.
-GST collected is not your revenue — it belongs to the ATO.
-If you include GST in your revenue and costs figures, your margin calculation will be distorted.
-Use the net amounts reported on your BAS for consistency with your financial statements.
+Always on GST-exclusive figures.
+GST collected is not your revenue and GST paid is not your cost: both belong to the ATO.
+Including GST distorts margin calculations.
+Use the net amounts from your BAS or financial statements.

 See how Pulsify automates AP →